Sprint could be 'formidable' after merger with cable company, CEO says

 | NEW YORK

-Sprint CEO Marcelo Claure made the comments to Reuters when asked about brisk acquisition activity in the cable and telecommunications sector and the recent entry of Europe's Altice NV (ATCA.AS), founded by French-Israeli billionaire Patrick Drahi, that has agreed to buy U.S. cable companies Cablevision Systems Corp CVC.N and Suddenlink Communications.
+Sprint CEO Marcelo Claure made the comments to Reuters when asked about brisk acquisition activity in the cable and telecommunications sector and the recent entry of Europe's Altice NV, founded by French-Israeli billionaire Patrick Drahi, that has agreed to buy U.S. cable companies Cablevision Systems Corp and Suddenlink Communications.

 Combining Sprint with a cable company would make “us a stronger and more formidable competitor," Claure said in an interview.
 "But there’s absolutely no discussion.”